A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Path--dependent PDE -- proof of the existence theorem

-satisfies assumptions $\mathrm{(A}_{6}\mathrm{)}$,$\mathrm{(A}_{7}\mathrm{)}$. \end{remark}
+satisfies assumptions $\mathrm{(A}_{6}\mathrm{)}$,$\mathrm{(A}_{7}\mathrm{)}$ . \end{remark}

-Next is the main result of the present paper.
+We state now the main result of the present paper.

-\begin{theorem} [Existence] Let us assume that assumptions $\mathrm{(A} _{1}\mathrm{)}$,$\mathrm{(A}_{2}\mathrm{)}$,$\mathrm{(A}_{6}\mathrm{)} $,$\mathrm{(A}_{7}\mathrm{)}$ hold.
-If the delay $\delta$ or the Lipschitz constant $K$ are sufficiently small, i.e. condition (\ref{condition_KT}) is verified, then the path--dependent PDE (\ref{PDKE}) admits at least one viscosity solution. \end{theorem}
+\begin{theorem}[Existence] Let us assume that assumptions $\mathrm{(A}_{1}\mathrm{)}$, $\mathrm{(A}_{2}\mathrm{)}$,$\mathrm{(A}_{6}\mathrm{)}$,$\mathrm{(A}_{7} \mathrm{)}$ hold.
+If the delay $\delta $ or the Lipschitz constant $K$ are sufficiently small, i.e. condition (\ref{condition_KT}) is verified, then the path--dependent PDE (\ref{PDKE}) admits at least one viscosity solution. \end{theorem}

-The proof of this result uses in an essential way the nonlinear representation Feynman--Kac type formula, which links the functional SDE (\ref{FSDE}) to a suitable BSDE with time--delayed generators.
+\begin{remark} The new and the essential part of the proof of Theorem \ref{theorem 1} is the nonlinear representation Feynman--Kac type formula, which links the functional SDE (\ref{FSDE}) to a suitable BSDE with time--delayed generators.
+We prove Feynman--Kac type formula first in the case of BSDE independent of the past of $Y,$ see Theorem \ref{Feynman-Kac formula_preliminary}, and after that in the general case of BSDE (\ref {BSDE_delayed 1}), see Theorem \ref{Feynman-Kac formula}.$ $